learnk8s/learnk8s.io/src/02k8sjs/content.md

-The essential ingredient to learn how to deploy and scale applications in Kubernetes is the application itself.
+The essential ingredient to learning how to deploy and scale applications in Kubernetes is the application itself.

 As you'll learn throughout this guide, **mastering Kubernetes doesn't guarantee that you have zero incidents in production.**